freecode23/fuse-file-systems/README.md

 sudo apt install python2
 ```

-## 2. Create the filesystem and the root directory.
+## 2. Create the filesystem and the root directory
 1. Clone this repo and build the executable:
 ```
 cd /fuse-file-systems